DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 DCC-EX does DC as well
 ----------------------

 As mentioned, along with DCC, |DCC-EX| can be used to control Direct Current (DC) locomotives using Pulse Width Modulation (PWM).
 This is actually an improvement over pure DC since the full voltage is always applied to the track.
-Rather than controling a voltage from zero to full to control speed, the average time the full voltage is applied controls the speed.
+Rather than controlling a voltage from zero to full to control speed, the average time the full voltage is applied controls the speed.
 This allows for better stops and starts and smoother operation at low speeds.

 More information on using DC PWM can be found :doc:`on the TrackManager page </trackmanager/index>`.